memorieslp/awesome-mvps/README.md

 <h2 align="left">Zappos</h2>
 Online shoe and clothing retailer store

-#### Type of MVP: The Wizard of Oz
+#### Type: The Wizard of Oz
-MVP created in 1999.
+**Date**: 1999.

-**Hypothesis**: An online retailer store for shoes would make it much easier for people to buy the shoes they want to, without the need to go to multiple stores to find the shoes they want to.
+**Hypothesis**: An online retailer store for shoes would make it much easier for people to buy the shoes they want to, without the need to go to multiple stores to find shoes.

-**Description**: A website that resells shoes from multiple shoe stores, however most of the backend is done manually, like the pictures of the shoes that were taken by Nick Swinmurn, the founder, by visiting shoe stores.
-Swinmurn would also go to the real stores, buy the shoes, and send them to the costumer that bought the shoes on his online website.
+**Description**: A website that resells shoes from multiple shoe stores.
+However, most of the backend was done manually.
+Nick Swinmurn, the founder, would visit shoe stores beforehand, taking pictures and checking the prices of the shoes, so he could add those details to his website.
+Once a product was ordered, Swinmurn would go back to the stores to buy the shoes, mailing them to the address of the costumer.

 ![zappos_mvp](https://user-images.githubusercontent.com/42478443/232846204-d4551792-ca75-45f5-94fe-a1f765bbeb2c.png)